Delicious Indian Chicken Curry Recipe with Coconut Milk

 How this happened I do not know, but they say that spices used in Indian cooking, like turmeric and ginger both have powerful healing properties, especially for pain relief.

-I use tumeric and ginger quite a lot in this hot chicken curry recipe.
-Who knows?!
+I use turmeric and ginger quite a lot in this hot chicken curry recipe.
+So who knows?!

 The basic version without using any chillies has a lovely mild taste, and is great for people that prefer a less spicy version.